 Although there are more than 140 Marvel heroes in the game, the actual playable list isn't nearly that big, and comes in at just above 20.
 It's by no means a bad list, with the likes of Wolverine, the Fantastic 4, Spider-Man, Thor, and Captain America being plenty big enough to carry the game.
 The team roster system lets you switch members around if you feel like it, but after a while you'll probably grow to like the four that you've played most of the game with.
 Losing a team member at the hands of a villain isn't pleasant, but fallen comrades can be revived at save locations set up at various points in each level.

-Being based on comic book characters the over-the-top voiceover work used in the game fits really well.
-All the lines are delivered with a straight face, but they're so forced it sounds like you're watching an 80's children's TV show.
-The voice work combined with some excellent super hero music (if there is such a genre), makes for a brilliant sounding game.
+Being based on comic book characters the over-the-top voice over work used in the game fits really well.
+All the lines are delivered with a straight face, but they're so forced it sounds like you're watching an 80's kid's TV show.
+The voice work and excellent super hero music (if there is such a genre) makes for a brilliant sounding game.
 You'll often be treated to cutscenes to develop the story, but these can be pretty poor.
-The game's opening movie looks great, but others throughout the game look very ropey, and appear to be made using in-game assets.
+The game's opening movie looks great, but others throughout the game look very ropey and appear to be made using in-game assets.

 If you're a fan of the X-Men Legends games that have appeared over the last few years you'll know what to expect from Marvel: Ultimate Alliance, but you'll probably still be surprised at how polished and lengthy the game is.
 It's hard to recommend this PlayStation 3 version over the superior Xbox 360 release, but PlayStation 3 owning Marvel fans shouldn't think twice about buying Ultimate Alliance.